Ayşe Sultan (daughter of Abdul Hamid II): Early life and education

 Ayşe Sultan was born on 31 October 1887 in the Yıldız Palace.
 Her father was Sultan Abdul Hamid II, son of Sultan Abdulmejid I and Tirimüjgan Kadın.
-Her mother was Müşfika Kadın, daughter of Gazi Ağır Mahmud Bey and Emine Hanım.
+Her mother was Müşfika Kadın, daughter of Gazi Şehid Ağır Mahmud Bey and Emine Hanım.
 She was the only child of her mother.

 Ayşe's education took place in a study room in the Lesser Chancellery of the Yıldız Palace, together with her elder half-sister Şadiye Sultan.
 Their instructors were the privy secretary Hasib Efendi and the Private Enciphering Secretary Kâmil Efendi.
 Hasib Efendi would give lessons in the Quran, Arabic, and Persian, while Kâmil Efendi was to teach Turkish reading and writing, Ottoman grammar, arithmetic, history, and geography.

 Ayşe took her piano lessons from the hazinedar Dürrüyekta (who later became the wife of her eldest half-brother Şehzade Mehmed Selim).
 She was herself the student of François Lombardi (1865–1904), who had been hired as instructor to the Imperial Corps of Music and from whom Ayşe also took lessons once a week.
 She learned how to play the Hamidiye March (the anthem of the Ottoman Empire) and also composed lullabies.

 First marriage

-Ayşe Sultan was bethrothed to Ahmed Nami Bey, son of Fahri Bey, in 1908 during the last year of her father's reign.
+Ayşe Sultan was bethrothed to Ahmad Nami Bey, son of Fahri Bey, in 1908 during the last year of her father's reign.
 However, at the overthrew of her father in 1909, the princess followed her parents into exile at Thessaloniki.
 The next year she returned to Istanbul.

 The marriage took place in June 1910 in the Dolmabahçe Palace, together with her half-sister Refia Sultan.
 The marriage ceremony was performed by Şeyhülislam Musa Kazım Efendi.
 The wedding reception took place two months later on 9 August 1910 in the Bebek Palace.
+He became a Damat.

 The couple's first child, a son, Sultanzade Ömer Nami Bey was born on 19 November 1911 in the Bebek Palace.
 He was followed by Aliye Namiye Hanımsultan born on 7 February 1913, who died at the age of two months on 9 April 1913.
 Before her father's death, Ayşe went to Switzerland, where the couple's third child, a son, Sultanzade Osman Nami Bey was born on 13 January 1918 in Geneva.